vanilla/docs/content/developer/backend/index.md

 We do not officially support this server, but information and help may be provided on our [community forum](https://open.vanillaforums.com).
 We welcome additions to this documentation.

+## Advanced Handling of Headers

+To utilize advanced handling of request and networking headers, it is recommended you make the necessary modifications in a `bootstrap.before.php` file.
+You may need to create this file in your config folder, if it does not already exist.
+The contents of this file are executed at the very beginning of Vanilla's bootstrapping process.

+If, for example, you wanted to use the `Host` header from an incoming request to set the host Vanilla sees, you would add the following into `bootstrap.before.php`:

+        if (isset($_SERVER['HTTP_HOST'])) {
+            $_SERVER['SERVER_NAME'] = $_SERVER['HTTP_HOST'];
+        }

+This will overwrite the host set by the server with the value of the `Host` header.
+It is crucial to verify the validity of any such data. **If you cannot verify the hosts provided in these headers, do not attempt to use them.**

 ## Caching

 ### OPcache